tumelo-maja/pizza_order_cli/README.md

   - **1) Place Order** - to submit the order.
   - **2) Add more meals** - to add 1 or more meals to the order; app goes back to choose pizza name
   - **3) Remove meals** - to remove 1 or more meals from the order; app goes to remove meals menu.
-  - **Limits:** input must be an integer betweeen 1 and 3 or enter 99 to return to 'Main Menu'
+  - **Limits:** input must be an integer between 1 and 3 or enter 99 to return to 'Main Menu'

 - **Order summary - submit order**
   <figure>